xpack/web-doxygen/website/docs/api/classes/translatordutch.md

-<p>Used in a method of an Objective-C class that is declared in a a category.
-Note that the @1 marker is required and is replaced by a link.</p>
+Used in a method of an Objective-C class that is declared in a a category.
+Note that the @1 marker is required and is replaced by a link.

-<p>Definition at line 1630 of file <a href="/web-doxygen/docs/api/files/src/translator-nl-h">translator_nl.h</a>.</p>
+Definition at line 1630 of file <a href="/web-doxygen/docs/api/files/src/translator-nl-h">translator_nl.h</a>.

 <div class="doxyProgramListing">